Inspired by The Land

 A contemporary collection of jewellery inspired by the matrix and structure of rock.

-Growing up in Orkney Scotland, the shoreline has given Sheila a life long interest in the natural forms of rocks and pebbles.
-Whilst at Art College in Edinburgh in the mid 1960's, she found a lapidary club to cut and polish some of the shoreline stones she had collected.
+The shoreline has given Sheila a life long interest in the natural forms of rocks and pebbles.
+At Art College she found a lapidary club to cut and polish some of the shoreline stones she had collected.
 The first piece of jewellery Sheila ever made was a ring set with Iona marble, which she had cut from a pebble.